Joanna Dark: In other media

-Cultural impact

-Promotion and merchandise
+Promotion and reception

 In 2000, American model Michele Merkin portrayed the character in commercials and in-store promotions for the Nintendo 64 game cartridge.
 In 2001, Blue Box Toys produced a 12-inch action figure based on her appearance in the N64 game.
 The figure came with several in-game weapons and was available in two looks—one dressed in a body armor suit and the other in a black leather jumpsuit.

-Reception

 Joanna Dark is among Rare's most well-known characters.
-In 2007, Tom's Games included her on the list of the 50 greatest female characters in video game history, calling her "all three Charlie's Angels rolled into one" and stating she should be played by Jessica Biel.
-In 2008, Spike featured Joanna Dark as sixth on their list of "The Top Video Game Vixens", and The Age ranked her as the 20th greatest Xbox character of all time even as her Perfect Dark Zero "may not have been the greatest entry for" her as opposed to the first game for the Nintendo consoles.
-In 2013, Scott Marley of Daily Record ranked her as the third most attractive female video game character.
-In 2015, Thanh Niên ranked this "perfect spy" as the fifth most sexy female video game character.
+In 2007, Tom's Games included her on the list of the 50 greatest female characters in video game history, calling her "all three Charlie's Angels rolled into one" and stating she should be played by Jessica Timberlake.
+In 2008, Spike featured Joanna Dark as sixth on their list of "The Top Video Game Vixens", and The Age ranked her as the 20th-greatest Xbox character of all time even as her Perfect Dark Zero "may not have been the greatest entry for" her as opposed to the first game for the Nintendo consoles.
+In 2013, Scott Marley of Daily Record ranked her as the third-most attractive female video game character.
+In 2015, Thanh Niên ranked this "perfect spy" as the fifth-most sexy female video game character.
 The website GamingBolt named Joanna's animated look in Perfect Dark Zero as fifth on their list of "Worst Video Game Character Designs That Were Totally Disliked By Gamers", stating that the change "did nothing for her character".